liferay/liferay-docs/deployment/articles/04-securing-liferay/03-service-access-policies.markdown

 allows any method from the `UserService` class to be invoked and any method from the `DLAppService` whose name starts with `get` to be invoked.

-There are six service access policies that are enabled by default:
+There are 16 service access policies that are enabled by default.
+Six of these have to do with the system:

 **ASSET_ENTRY_DEFAULT:** Allows the view counter for assets to be updated when an asset is retrieved.